supercollider/supercollider/README_WINDOWS.md

 An important folder containing application related user data (for example extensions, quarks, Help files, plugins, configuration files, synthdefs) is located in the Windows 'local application data' folder.
-In SC-speak this folder is called the userAppSupportDir.
+In SC-speak this folder is called the `userAppSupportDir`.
 This location is a bit tricky to find when not using SC-IDE because its grandparent `AppData` is hidden by default.
 You can see it in the environment variable LOCALAPPDATA.
-Type this on a command
+In a command prompt,
-line:
+execute:

-    $> echo %LOCALAPPDATA%
+    echo %LOCALAPPDATA%

 You will likely see (the grandpa referred to earlier):